A Practical Guide To Building Self-Awareness

 First, let’s get a general definition of self-awareness.

-Self-awareness is understanding of what is taking place in your experience.
+Self-awareness is an understanding of what is taking place in your experience.

 It’s about understanding how you are showing up in the world and what’s taking place in your experience.